Kali: Symbolism

-Physical form
+Interpretations of the symbolic meanings of Kali's appearance vary depending on Tantric or devotional approach, and on whether one views her image in a symbolic, allegorical or mystical fashion.
 There are many varied depictions of the different forms of Kali.
 The most common form shows her with four arms and hands, showing aspects of both creation and destruction.
 The two right hands are often held out in blessing, one in a mudra saying "fear not" (abhayamudra), the other conferring boons.
 Her left hands hold a severed head and blood-covered sword.
-The sword severs the bondage of ignorance and ego, represented by the severed head.
+The sword severs the bondage of ignorance and ego (tamas), represented by the severed head.
 One interpretation of Kali's tongue is that the red tongue symbolizes the rajasic nature being conquered by the white (symbolizing sattvic) nature of the teeth.
 Her blackness represents that she is nirguna, beyond all qualities of nature, and transcendent.
+Kali's lolling tongue is interpreted as her being angry, enraged; while many in India interpret it as "biting the tongue" in shame.

 The most widespread interpretation of Kali's extended tongue involve her embarrassment over the sudden realization that she has stepped on her husband's chest.
 Kali's sudden "modesty and shame" over that act is the prevalent interpretation among Odia Hindus.
 The biting of the tongue conveys the emotion of lajja or modesty, an expression that is widely accepted as the emotion being expressed by Kali.
 In Bengal also, Kali's protruding tongue is "widely accepted... as a sign of speechless embarrassment: a gesture very common among Bengalis."

 The twin earrings of Kali are small embryos.
 This is because Kali likes devotees who have childlike qualities in them.
 The forehead of Kali is seen to be as luminous as the full moon and eternally giving out ambrosia.

 Kali is often shown standing with her right foot on Shiva's chest.
 This represents an episode where Kali was out of control on the battlefield, such that she was about to destroy the entire universe.
 Shiva pacified her by laying down under her foot to pacify and calm her.
 Shiva is sometimes shown with a blissful smile on his face.
 She is typically shown with a garland of severed heads, often numbering fifty.
 This can symbolize the letters of the Sanskrit alphabet and therefore as the primordial sound of Aum from which all creation proceeds.
 The severed arms which make up her skirt represent her devotee's karma that she has taken on.